-So many survivors have said that when they first started to encounter the challenges and ordeals of sexual misconduct in the workplace, they wish they’d had more experienced advice — especially from those who had been there before.
-The boots-on-the-ground approach, so to speak.
+So many survivors have said that when they first started to encounter the challenges and ordeals of sexual violence and sexual harassment, they wish they’d had more experienced advice — especially from those who had been there before.

 These combined experiences, and the narrative they have built, have become an invaluable learning tool we are happy to share.

-If you have experienced sexual harassment or violence at work, only you can decide to speak out and/or file a formal complaint.
-But we can provide evidenced-based information and perspectives from others that might help you navigate your journey along this perilous road.
+If you have experienced sexual assault or sexual harassment, whether in the workplace, the community or on the campus, only you can decide to speak out and/or file a formal complaint.
+But we can provide evidenced-based information and informed perspectives from others who have been where you are that might guide you on your journey.

 — Kathleen Finlay, Founder